HerbM/little-book-of-haskell-monads/haskell2d.md

 ```

-Then we can see how the types flows:
+This provides an alternative view to seeing how the types flows:

 ```
 IND.
 CASE (bind):    (t4 -> M tE) -> M t4 -> M tE